Aiven-Open/klaw-docs/CONTRIBUTING.md

 branch a lot.

 This is why we use "squash and merge" as merge method.
 When merging, the small commits are combined into one.
 It creates a cleaner merge history.
-It also makes it more straight forward to revert all parts of the changes, if that is needed.
+It also simplifies the process of reverting all parts of the changes, if that is needed.

 The commit message for the pull request can be changed when merging.
 We recommend updating the automatically created text for this commit to create a meaningful squash commit message.